silmood/Bindapter/README.md

 ## Setup

-1. Active DataBinding in your project `buil.gradle`
+1. Active DataBinding in your project `build.gradle`

 ```groovy
 android {